 Modern and contemporary art housed in a sexy old power station

 Shut in 1981, the monolithic Giles Gilbert Scott-designed mid-century power station Bankside re-opened in 2000 following a radical gutting and redevelopment as overseen by Swiss architects architects Herzog & de Meuron.
 An instant success, Tate Modern now ranks among the country's top attractions for not only visitors but Londoners too.
 The mammoth cavity-like Turbine Hall — annually 'converted' into a work of art by a major international artist — is alone enough of a draw.
 Upstairs are several galleries staging temporary exhibitions as well as Tate-collection works dating from 1900 onwards, from post-impressionism to abstract expressionism, pop art and well beyond.
 All in all, a major and very buzzy London destination, with several café/restaurant options and a sizeable basement bookshop.
 Gets crazy-busy on Saturdays.
 Great views overlooking the Thames, including the Millennium Bridge, which will take you to St Paul's.
+A sizeable, showy and fun new multi-function appendage, also designed by Herzog & de Meuron, opened on 17 June 2016.
 Also within reach: Borough Market [Fri and Sat foodie extravaganza by London Bridge, see entry], Southwark Cathedral and City Hall.
 Plus the historical walk along the river.
 Tube stations: Southwark and London Bridge.